Ki Aikido

 First class is free

-Young adults, students, retires or additional family member: $40
+Young adults, university members, retirees or additional family member: $40

 Monthly fees can be transferred to the organisation’s bank account at the beginning of each month.